gdepourtales/share-oauth-sso/README.markdown

 Build notes
 ===========

+The project depends on a a modified java-scribe package available on github here : https://github.com/gdepourtales/scribe-java

 The standard package build generates a shaded jar with dependencies included for easier deployment.

 The Maven has a webapp profile which builds an exploded share war.
 Running the "integration-test" launches the embedded